VivianePons/vivianepons.github.com/_posts/2017-04-10-OnlyWoman.md

 success in research and in my career.
 But, there were no women.

 What was already quite noticeable in the math world was event more blatant in the math-dev world.
-As I said, there are not many women mathematicians (sill a few) but when you intersect that with programming and open source development, you find almost no woman at all.
+As I said, there are not many women mathematicians (still a few) but when you intersect that with programming and open source development, you find almost no woman at all.
 At the end of my thesis, I think I knew only one other woman in my field that was heavily involved in Sage.
 The [sage-devel](https://groups.google.com/forum/#!forum/sage-devel) mailing list